 Visas and Sponsorship

-The UK boasts a wealth of award-winning talent, both above and below the line, and across all categories.
+The UK benefits from a wealth of award-winning talent, both above and below the line, and across all categories.
 The BFC promotes sourcing UK crew and talent wherever possible.
-However, the need to recruit from overseas is acknowledged for the purpose of creating film and TV which is of the highest quality and holds international appeal.
-The UK immigration system upholds is approach, while supporting the UK as a global hub for the creative industries.

 Who needs a UK visa?